ShubHH03/tweet-App/README.md

 # TweetApp

-This is a Django-based web learning project --> TweetApp.
+This is a Django-based web project --> TweetApp.

 ## Installation